 Douglas Wenger

 Dr. Wenger is a member of the American Academy of Family Physicians, Ohio Academy of Family Physicians, and Christian Medical Association.
-As a Clinical Assistant Professor of Family and Community Medicine at Northeast Ohio Medical University (NEOMED), he instructs medical students and residents in his office.
-He is currently serving as an Administrative Council member at Cornerstone Community Church, where he also sings and teaches Sunday School.
-He enjoys spending time with his wife and four children.
-Dr. Wenger also enjoys coaching softball, woodworking, and home improvement projects and repairs.
-He joined Community Health Care, Inc. in 2015.
+As a Clinical Assistant Professor of Family and Community Medicine at Northeast Ohio Medical University (NEOMED), he instructs medical students and residents in the office several days each month.
+He finds joy spending time with his wife and four children, keeping busy following their many academic and extracurricular endeavors.
+He has been active in his church, having served as a member of the church council, Sunday School teacher, and musician.
+Biking, woodworking, home improvement projects/repairs, reading, and learning about anything mechanical are additional hobbies.